sirkapil/nehu/rules.md

 <hr />
 Rules are simple.
 Read them carefully and please follow them.
 Please, Sweetheart ❤

-**1.** A new letter will be posted each saturday or sunday so keep checking it☺.
-(Vaise mujhe pta hai , jaldi hee tum sab bhul jaogi.)
+**1.** I'll try to post a new letter each saturday or sunday so keep checking it☺.
+(Vaise mujhe pta hai , jaldi hee tum sab kuch bhul jaogi.😓)

 **2.** Keep these letters secret.
 (Hum dono ke bich mai sirf, Okay?😊)